tmbumaths/python-workshop/docs/day1.md

 ### Mathematical Expression

-We can use these operations to 4 complicated mathematical expressions in python, for example, we can evaluate
+We can use these operations to evaluate complicated mathematical expressions in python, for example, we can compute
 $$ f(x) = \frac{x^2 + 1}{y-1} $$
 as follows